-Cost of revenues accounted for 7.9% of our total revenues for 2017, compared to 8.4% of our total revenues for 2016 and 9.1% of our total revenues for 2015.
-The absolute dollar increase in cost of revenues for 2017 as compared to

-2016 principally reflected higher salary and related costs, higher third party IP costs (associated with the NB-IoT product line), higher payments to the Israeli Innovation Authority of the Ministry of Economy and Industry in Israel (the "IIA") and higher non-cash equity-based compensation expenses, partially offset by lower customization work for our licensees.
-The absolute dollar increase in cost of revenues for 2016 as compared to 2015 principally reflected higher customization work for our licensees.
+Cost of revenues accounted for 10.2% of our total revenues for 2018, compared to 7.9% of our total revenues for 2017 and 8.4% of our total revenues for 2016.
+The absolute dollar increase in cost of revenues for 2018 as compared to 2017 principally reflected higher salary and related costs, and the amortization of intangible assets.
+The absolute dollar increase in cost of revenues for 2017 as compared to 2016 principally reflected higher salary and related costs, higher third party IP costs (associated with the NB-IoT product line), higher payments to the Israeli Innovation Authority of the Ministry of Economy and Industry in Israel (the "IIA") and higher non-cash equity-based compensation expenses, partially offset by lower customization work for our licensees.

-Cost of revenues includes labor-related costs and, where applicable, costs related to overhead, subcontractors, materials, travel, royalty expenses payments to the IIA and non-cash equity-based compensation expenses.
-Non-cash equity-based compensation expenses included in cost of revenues for the years 2017, 2016 and 2015 were \$459,000, \$246,000 and \$155,000, respectively.
+Cost of revenues includes labor-related costs and, where applicable, costs related to overhead, subcontractors, materials, travel, royalty expenses payments to the IIA, amortization of acquired intangible assets (NB-IoT technologies) and non-cash equity-based compensation expenses.
+Non-cash equity-based compensation expenses included in cost of revenues for the years 2018, 2017 and 2016 were \$588,000, \$459,000 and \$246,000, respectively.
 Royalty expenses relate to royalties payable to the IIA that amount to 3%-3.5% of the actual sales of certain of our products, the development of which previously included grants from the IIA.
 The obligation to pay these royalties is contingent on actual sales of these products.
+Amortization of intangible assets related to the purchase of a license of NB-IoT technologies in the first quarter of 2018.
+Our amortization charges were \$0.3 million for 2018.
+As of December 31, 2018, the net amount of intangible assets related to the purchase of a license of NB-IoT technologies was \$1.9 million.